weikangchia/movevote/README.md

 * [Material Palette](http://www.materialpalette.com/) - to get some reference to generate some colors
 * [jQuery Star Rating plugin](https://github.com/jvv/jquery-star-rating-plugin) - a simple star rating plugin which uses Googles Materialize Icons.

+### Testing
+* [Google PageSpeed Tools](https://developers.google.com/speed/pagespeed/insights/) - Tool analyzes the content of a web page, then generates suggestions to make that page faster.

 ### Software used
 * PowerPoint - to prepare slides
-* Adobe After Effects CS5 - to render videos
 * Adobe Photoshop CS5 - to create some wonderful images
 * Eclipse - IDE